-Q15-38: Organ Function Prior to the Preparative Regimen (Conditioning)
+Q4-22: Organ Function Prior to the Preparative Regimen (Conditioning)

-Infusion Without a Preparative Regimen

-Complete questions 15-38 based on the most recent testing prior to infusion if no preparative regimen was given.
+Infusion Without a Preparative Regimen Complete questions 4-22 based on the most recent testing prior to infusion if no preparative regimen was given.

-Questions 15-38: Provide last laboratory values recorded for recipient's organ function (testing done within 30 days prior to the start of the preparative regimen).
+Questions 4-22: Provide last laboratory values recorded for recipient's organ function (testing done within 30 days prior to the start of the preparative regimen).

 These questions are intended to determine the clinical status of the recipient prior to the start of the preparative regimen for stem cell transplantation.
-Testing may be performed multiple times within the pretransplant work-up period; report the most recent laboratory value obtained for each specific test.
+Testing may be performed multiple times within the pre-transplant work-up period (approximately 30 days prior to the start of the preparative regimen); report the most recent laboratory value obtained for each specific test.
 Laboratory values obtained on the first day of the preparative regimen may be reported as long as the blood was drawn before any radiation or systemic therapy was administered.
+If the assessment was not performed during the pre-transplant work-up period, report "unknown."

 For each organ function test below, indicate if the value is "known" or "unknown" prior to the start of the preparative regimen.
-Indicate the values for each test.
-If necessary, convert values so they can be reported in the units of measurement available on the form.
+Indicate the values and units for each test, taking care to convert them to a unit available on the form, if necessary.